Table Of Contents

 When Would You Want To Use Amazon Redshift?

 Amazon Redshift is used when the data to be analyzed is humongous.
-The data has to be at least of a petabyte-scale (1015 bytes) for Redshift to be a viable solution.
+For Redshift to be a viable solution, the data has to be at least a petabyte-scale (1015 bytes).
 The MPP technology used by Redshift can be leveraged only at that scale.
-Beyond the size of data, there are some specific use cases that warrant its use.
+Beyond the size of the data, there are some specific use cases that warrant its use.

 Real-time analytics

-Many companies need to make decisions based on real-time data and often need to implement solutions quickly too.
-Take Uber for example
+Many companies need to make decisions based on real-time data and implement solutions quickly.
+Take Uber, for example

 Based on historical and current data, Uber has to make decisions quickly.
 It has to decide surge pricing, where to send drivers, what route to take, expected traffic, and a whole host of data.

-Thousands of such decisions have to be made every minute for a company like Uber with operations across the globe.
-The current stream of data and historical data has to be processed in order to make those decisions and ensure smooth operations.
-Such instances can use Redshift as the MPP technology to make accessing and processing data faster.
+For a company like Uber with operations worldwide, thousands of such decisions have to be made every minute.
+The current stream of data and historical data have to be processed to make those decisions and ensure smooth operations.
+Such instances can use Redshift as the MPP technology to access and process data faster.

 Combining multiple data sources